node-xyz/node-xyz.github.io/_pages/getting.started.md

   "127.0.0.1:5000:/mul":[null,10]}
 ```

+> Note that each xyz node will kick out-of-reach nodes after a certain threshold.
+This is configured in the ping.default.bootstrap function.
+You can learn more about it in the section regarding Ping.

 As you see, the first parameter is the error and the second parameter is the response.
 This happens because each node will not immediately assume that another node is offline after one failure.
 The process and parameters of node failure will be discussed later.

 So ... are you not liking the way that send to all is functioning?
 I mean, who would respond with an array like that?
 This is actually what we hoped for!  this plugin is just a test plugin that we used in our development.
 You can easily change it to whatever you like.

-For example, you can modify [this line](https://github.com/node-xyz/xyz.service.send.to.all/blob/master/call.send.to.all.js#L31) to get rid of the annoying error.
+For example, you can modify [this line](https://github.com/node-xyz/xyz.service.send.to.all/blob/master/call.send.to.all.js#L31) to get rid of the annoying errors or...

 Another interesting send strategy that you might want to implement and test is majority function.
 You can change the `send.to.all` in a way that it will send the message to all nodes, will wait for all responses, and will return with a single result, if all if the responses from different services were the same.
 If not, it will return an Error.
 Who knows, maybe you actually use this Microservice to do floating point calculations.
 Each machine handles floating point differently and the responses might actually differ!

+You can find the code of this section [here](https://github.com/node-xyz/xyz-core/tree/master/examples/examples_getting_started/service-discovery).

 # Path based service identification

 Aside from Service discovery procedures, xyz provides another way to make service invocation even more flexible.
 It's called **Path Base** service identification.
-That is to say, each service, aka. function that you expose, will be exposed on a certain path on that process.
+That is to say, each service (aka. function) that you expose, will be exposed on a certain path on that process.
 So far we have used a plain string as the service name.
 The truth is that those were paths too!
 XYZ has been adding a single `/` to each of them.
 Recall one of the logs printed from the previous section.
 Look at it again:

 ```
   "127.0.0.1:5000:/mul":[null,10]}